MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/guarded-deploy-linux-vm.md

 ## Procedure to shield a Linux VM
 Windows Server 2016 introduced the concept of a shielded VM for Windows OS-based virtual machines.
-Shielded VMs provide protection against malicious administrator actions both when the VM's data is at rest or when untrusted software is running on Hyper-V hosts.
+Shielded VMs provide protection against malicious administrator actions when the VM's data is at rest or when untrusted software is running on Hyper-V hosts.
 [Learn more](guarded-deploy-vm.md).

 With Windows Server version 1709, Hyper-V introduced support for provisioning Linux shielded VMs.
 This support is available in VMM 1801.